How to Cancel a Merchant Services Contract

 1. Read Everything

-The very first thing you should do when you’re thinking about leaving your contract is to simple read through it very carefully.
+The very first thing you should do when you’re thinking about leaving your contract is to simply read through it very carefully, paying special attention to your merchant ID number.
 Make sure there isn’t a clause in there that allows you to leave under certain circumstances or occasional opportunities.
 You may even want to get a lawyer to read through your contract in case you don’t understand certain terms you agreed to.
 It’s also possible that they’ll catch something you missed.

 If you’re at the point where the cancellation is going to happen—you’ve read through your contract and assessed your personal risks—this is the most important step of the process.
 Make sure you have all the original documents you were given at the start of the contract, and going forward get everything your processor agrees to in clear writing that can be referred back to.
 Bringing the agent who sold you the contract back into the conversation is also a good idea at this point because in most cases it is their job to make the final decision about your cancellation.

 Once you’ve negotiated to terms you both agree with, make sure that you send the actual merchant account cancellation letter by certified mail.
+Include your business address and business phone in the letter to ensure clear communication and proper identification.
 You can usually find who you’re supposed to send this to somewhere in your contract.

 Is that all?

 Like we said, this isn’t an easy process.
 It’s not even one that will be possible in many cases, so if you’re going to go through this, do it right.
-If anything it’s a great learning process for how to get better contracts in the future.
+Make sure to monitor your business bank account for any unauthorized charges after cancellation.
+If anything, it’s a great learning process for how to get better contracts in the future.

 Michael Seaman